Strangeland

 You can also die with no real penalty, just warping back to outside Strangeland and having to interact with the clown head again, even getting an achievement for finding all unique deaths.
 Sometimes, dying is even mandatory, including to progress in certain puzzles.
 The game even wraps up with a homage of a LeChuck ending struggle you might see in a Monkey Island game, where you get stuck in a death loop and have to find a way out as you get moved around different screens.
 As an adventure game, Strangeland nails down all the fundamentals, shaves off the more annoying bits, and rewards creative thinking as you tune into its absurd logic.
 It’s a well designed world where getting lost in it doesn’t feel like having a lack of direction.

-The only real sticking point for some will be the short length of the game, of which we can only recommend playing the game without a guide and talking with characters as often as possible for the full experience.
+The only real sticking point for some will be the short length of the game, so it’s recommended to play the game without a guide and talk with characters as often as possible for the full experience.
 You may want to wait for a sale, but the $15 price tag seems more then fair with the incredible sprite work and sound design to back the experience up.
 It’s one of Wadjet Eye’s best looking releases by a huge margin, both in its grody horror moments (which get very creative in their body horror) and its twisted “normal.”
 It’s a strange game with a ton of polish, the passion behind the project easy to see in every single screen and cutscene.
 A must for Wadjet Eye completionists and those looking for something and bit stranger in the point and click adventures.

 Manage Cookie Settings